Misteeps/Ease-Transitions-System/README.md

 The custom editor window allows for:
 - Organization of transitions with groups and objects
-- Applying transitions with ease _(ba-dum tsss)_
+- Applying transitions quickly with ease _(ba-dum tsss)_
-- Visualization and testing of one or more transitions simultaneously without using the play button
+- Visualization and testing of one or more transitions simultaneously in the editor (without using the play button)
-- Exports to code for ultimate user flexibility and customization.
+- Exporting to code easily by displaying template code

 Full [Usage and Documentation](https://github.com/Misteeps/Ease-Transitions-System/wiki/Editor-Window).